-Most end users have little or no regard to running a full node nor should they if blockchain is to become mainstream.
+Most end users have little or no regard to running a full node nor should they if blockchain and small business relationship is to become mainstream.
 I don’t write down the serial number of each fiat currency note I use, nor have I met anyone who does.

 Mining is in the same camp as full nodes and it should ideally only be done by a specialist for-profit or a hobbyist for enjoyment.
 The average user should not have to worry about it at all.

 If you need to convert out of fiat but want to do it with maximum untraceability, then yes, mining is the best route next to Casascius Coins.
 Additionally, mining also provides heaps of problems to solve to become extremely profitable, but the knowledge gained can’t be learned without practice.